 Signal Category Width Description LALOOP Impdef LTI_LOOP_WIDTH IMPLEMENTATION DEFINED loopback signaling.
 LATLBLOC Impdef LTI_TLBLOC_WIDTH Location to access in the TLB.
 This meaning of this signal is IMPLEMENTATION DEFINED.
 The intended use of this signal is to control allocation and lookup in a TLB.
 For example, an implementation might guarantee that if a request is made with a particular value of LATLBLOC , and this request is followed by another request with the same value of LATLBLOC , then any translation that is cached from the first request is available to be used by the second request.
-Alternatively, LATLBLOC might be used to indicate a portion of a TLB to use.
-The LTI specification does not provide any guarantees about any such functionality.
+Alternatively, LATLBLOC might be used to indicate a portion of a TLB to use The LTI president of a provide arry guarantees about any such functionality.
 LAUSER Impdef LTI_LAUSER_WIDTH IMPLEMENTATION DEFINED additional signaling.